-The Kyrgyz Republic, long been known as the most liberal democracy in Central Asia, lags behind its neighbors in significant development areas.
-As the second-poorest former Soviet republic, it relies on migrant worker remittances for 30 percent of GDP with weak job prospects that push over a million Kyrgyz to work overseas.
-Corruption and a weak rule of law corrode public institutions, and the government struggles to deliver efficient services to the population.
+While democracy in the Kyrgyz Republic is relatively more advanced than in other Central Asian countries, protecting past democratic gains continues to be a challenge.
+Meanwhile, the country lags behind its neighbors in significant development areas.
+As the second-poorest former Soviet republic, it relies on migrant worker remittances for 30 percent of GDP, and limited job prospects push over a million Kyrgyz to work overseas.
+Corruption, organized crime, and a weak rule of law corrode public institutions, and the government struggles to deliver efficient services to the population.
 Successive governments have opted to delay vital yet politically risky energy reforms, leaving the population to endure annual electricity shortages.
-The armed and security forces strive for better capacity and equipment but still depend heavily on training from Russian troops stationed in country.
+Growing drought and the effects of climate change threaten water supplies for consumption, agriculture, and electricity generation.
+The armed and security forces strive for better capacity and equipment but still depend heavily on training from Russian troops.

 Security cooperation must strive to ensure the Kyrgyz Republic can manage conflict and counter transnational threats independently.
 Periodic border skirmishes with Tajikistan threaten regional stability and impose ongoing humanitarian consequences for border communities.

-Reaching agreement on border demarcation and resource management is therefore paramount.
-Russia remains the number one military partner for the Kyrgyz Republic, but the government professes strong interest in greater cooperation with the United States.
-A new bilateral defense agreement would bolster our partnership by unlocking funding and training opportunities.
-Our cooperation expands to the emergency response services, which currently lack capacity to respond to humanitarian or natural disasters, including those exacerbated by climate change.
+A recent agreement on border demarcation and resource management with Uzbekistan was important for regional stability, and completing a similar agreement with Tajikistan is paramount following the worst border violence with Tajikistan in years.
+Russia remains the number one military partner for the Kyrgyz Republic and the PRC has offered support in the areas of law enforcement and security, but the government professes strong interest in greater cooperation with the United States.
+Our cooperation expands to citizen repatriation and emergency response services which currently lack capacity to support repatriation and to respond to humanitarian or natural disasters respectively, including those exacerbated by climate change and conflict.
 Security also extends to ensuring the welfare and protection of U.S. citizens, which is the highest priority of the Department.
 We will cooperate with host country institutions to secure the advancement of U.S. citizen interests, prioritizing their safety and facilitating legitimate travel to the United States.

 We will work with the host government to promote an inclusive, diversified economy with increased regional and international connectivity and encourage greater engagement through the Central Asia 5 + 1 United States (C5+1) diplomatic platform.
-Agriculture and mining dominate Kyrgyz exports, while both private and public sectors routinely turn to the PRC for financing.
+Agriculture and mining dominate Kyrgyz exports, while both private and public sectors routinely turn to the PRC for development financing.
 To achieve our goal, we will focus on job creation, training, regional trade initiatives, and establishing regional linkages among business associations to advance sustainable sectoral diversification.
+Enhanced English language training will help to increase educational opportunities, contribute to the development of the domestic creative and digital economy, and diversify engagement with overseas job markets.
+The nationalization of the

-The imminent nationalization of Kumtor gold mine has made attracting U.S. investment to this small country tougher, but we will continue to highlight the importance of property rights, market-based reforms, and transparent business practices to level the playing field for U.S. business.
-Together with the government, we will promote promising new sectors such as information technology and work toward a more inclusive, equitable economy through greater participation of marginalized and underrepresented communities.
+Kumtor gold mine has made attracting U.S. investment to this small country tougher, but we will continue to highlight the importance of property rights, market-based reforms, and transparent business practices to level the playing field for U.S. business.
+Together with the government, we will promote promising new sectors such as information technology and work toward a more inclusive, equitable economy through greater participation of marginalized and underrepresented communities, including women entrepreneurs.